adap/flower/examples/quickstart_tensorflow/README.md

 pyenv virtualenv 3.7.9 keras-federated-3.7.9
 ```

-Activate the virtualenv by creating a `.python-version` with the content:
+Activate the virtualenv by running the following command:

 ```shell
 keras-federated-3.7.9